jeminson/BASIC/README.md

 - Used **UIView.animate** & **NSLayoutConstraints** for show/hide DatePicker
 - Used **Extension** to make the code look clean and nice

+## DelegateWithProtocolDemo
+- Used **protocol** design pattern to pass data from ViewControllerB to A

 ## Documents
 - Something useful to read about Swift & Xcode